-While none is better than the rest (whatever anyone tells you in impassioned rants that use the word ‘meta’ a lot), it’s worth your time to grasp what each army provides and consider whether you’d enjoy leaning into its playstyle.
+While none is strictly better than the rest, it’s worth your time to grasp what each army provides and consider whether you’d enjoy leaning into its playstyle.

 - Stormcast Eternals